Xomo/cwac-sacklist/README.markdown

 Version
 -------
-This is version 0.2 of this module, meaning it is new, but not as new as it used to be.
+This is version v0.3.0 of this module, meaning it is new, but not as new as it used to be.

 Demo
 ----
-In the `com.commonsware.cwac.sacklist.demo` package you will find a sample activity that demonstrates the use of `SackOfViewsAdapter`.
+In the `demo/` sub-project you will find a sample activity that demonstrates the use of `SackOfViewsAdapter`.

-Note that when you build the JAR via `ant jar`, the sample activity is not included, nor any resources -- only the compiled classes for the actual library are put into the JAR.

 License
 -------